Tapta: Beliefs

+Escape

 The thief saw a branch of a tree on the way the tiger was running.
 And with intelligent and quick steps, he jumped on the branch leaving the tiger alone running.
 A few moments later, the tiger realised the absence of the "Tapta" (actually, the thief) from his back.
 So, he thought that "Tapta" might even be able to fly on the air, that was how he was gone from him.
 So, on his way back to home, the tiger met many other animals, including a bear, an elephant, a fox and even another tiger (variable according to different versions of the story), to whom he narrated all the incidents.
 All these animals did not trust him and asked him to take them to the spot where the "Tapta" had freed him.
 On the other hand, the thief hid himself on a "tree hole" ("tree hollow") of the same tree, on whose branch he had jumped on.
 As the animals led by the tiger came to the spot, the tiger told them that the very spot was nearby the tree with a hole (where the thief was hiding).
 So, in searching for the "Tapta", they met many unlucky circumstances, leading them to believe in what the tiger had said to be correct.
 For example, when the bear inserted his small tail to the tree hollow, the thief pulled it inwards with his full strength and let it go off, that the bear fell to the ground.
 When the elephant inserted his trunk into the tree hollow, the thief hurt it with something (probably with a stick) so hard that the elephant yelled with pain.

+Royal judgement

 Finally, all of these animals approached to the lion, His Highness of the forest, and narrated all the incidents.
 So, the lion decided to check out the matter by Himself.
 Meanwhile, the thief had escaped and ran away for safety.
 And as the lion arrived, there was no one at that place.
 But the other animals still believe that there is a dangerous creature called the "Tapta".